berkanyuce/FIFA-World-Cup-2018-Visualization-and-Prediction/README.md

 <img width="997" alt="Ekran Resmi 2021-08-18 20 47 51" src="https://user-images.githubusercontent.com/61622650/129947072-9455be93-a6cb-4950-b175-a31954ec6698.png">

 # Roadmap
-Because of beta, there are many technical, performance and visual issues on project.
-I add the other features as soon as possible.
+Future planned developments are as follows: <br>
+* Goals Visualization : Display of passes before the goal. <br>
+* Pass Network Visualization: Include all passes in the match and resize the nodes. <br>
+* Machine Learning Model: Preparing for the 2022 world cup with new datasets.

 # Contact
-I am open to advices.
+I'm open to advices.
 Please contact me.

-Berkan Yuce - contact@berkanyuce.com - [Linkedin](https://www.linkedin.com/in/berkanyuce/)
+Berkan Yuce <br> contact@berkanyuce.com <br> [Linkedin](https://www.linkedin.com/in/berkanyuce/)

 # Acknowledgements
 * [Statsbomb](https://statsbomb.com)